Donshenal/-Data-Analysis-Project-home-sales-in-King-County/README.md

 # -Data-Analysis-Project-Home-Sales-in-King-County

-This project focuses on conducting an exploratory data analysis of the King County Housing Dataset and presenting the findings to the client for making strategic decisions.
+This project focuses on conducting an exploratory data analysis of a King County Housing Dataset and presenting the findings to the client for making strategic decisions.

 ## Dataset Information